ddc-java-17/cutthroat-battleship-reedsearle/docs/index.md

 ## Summary

 Have you ever thought Battleship was too friendly of a game?
 Do you think the pig-pile is a great war-time tactic?
 Cutthroat Battleship has both!
 Cutthroat Battleship is a multi-player game app taking Battleship! to another level.
 In a game designed for 2-6 players, you may fight up to five other players!
 Turn-based game-play allows each player to see the effect of the other players shots.
+Each player in an n-player game gets n shots to fire at whomever they choose.
+At the end of each players turn, the results of their shots are displayed on EVERYBODY'S screen.
 Just watch what happens when the first ship is located - ON ANY SCREEN!
 ## Intended users & user stories
 {: menu="Users" }